What we know about the Nashville school shooter Audrey Hale

 “This is a great family and it’s a tragedy,” they told NBC News.

-A LinkedIn account suggests Hale was an illustrator and graphic designer based in Nashville.
+A LinkedIn account and website shows Hale was an illustrator and graphic designer based in Nashville.
 The account says Hale was working for AH Illustrations and had previously been an illustrator at Nossi College of Art.
 It also mentions jobs with Grocery Shopper and as a cat sitter.

 How did the shooting unfold?